 - Slice salmon fillet into four equal strips and pat dry with paper towel.
-Place skin side down on grease or lined baking sheet.
+Place skin side down on lined rimmed baking sheet, or shallow baking dish.

-- While the salmon is broiling, make the glaze: in a small bowl mix together maple syrup, coconut aminos, mustard, and sriracha.
-Once the salmon has finished broiling brush with glaze and return to broiler for another 1-2 minutes.
+- Make the glaze, while the salmon is cooking: in a small bowl mix together maple syrup, coconut aminos, mustard, and sriracha.
+Once the salmon has finished broiling (around 7 minutes) brush with glaze and return to broiler for another 1-2 minutes.

-- Allow salmon to rest on pan for 2-3 minutes before serving with your favorite sides.
+- Rest & serve: Allow salmon to rest on pan for 2-3 minutes before serving with your favorite sides.
 Enjoy!

 - Serving Size: 4

 - Calories: 264

 - Fat: 14